A route is created by calculating the best path using Directions. Once you achieve the calculated best path, you will see the following:

 The following confirmation panel will pop up:

-After you click Yes, a new step will be added to the route and the concerned vehicle will be pre-selected for the route.
+After you click Yes, a new step will be added, and the concerned vehicle will be pre-selected for the route.

 The following updated screen will be shown to you: